Umuzi-org/ACN-syllabus/content/topics/clean-code/python/_index.md

 title: Clean Code for Python
 ---

+## How should I name my Python modules and packages?

+Modules should have short, all-lowercase names and underscores can be used to improves readability.

+Packages should also have short, all-lowercase names, although the use of underscores is discouraged.

+#### NO:

+    TASK/
+        1task.py
+        Task2.py

+    passwordChecker/
+        add-logger.py

+    Standard/
+        snake case.py
+        keepItShortAndmeaningfull.py

+#### YES:
+    task/
+        task_1.py
+        task_2.py

+    password-checker/
+        add_logger.py

+    standard/
+        snake_case.py
+        keep_it_short_and_meaningfull.py

 ## Tabs or Spaces

 Python is about whitespace and if you are working on a team then your whitespace better line up otherwise you'll just make errors.